Summer in Poland: public holidays, shopping Sundays, observances & celebrations

 Children’s Day

 Kids receive gifts.
-Schools and kindergartens host special events for kids – picnics, concerts, games, sports competitions, etc. There are many events for children organized all over Poland by the city authorities, institutions, theaters, and restaurants.
+Schools and kindergartens host special events for kids – picnics, concerts, games, sports competitions, etc. Many events for children are organized all over Poland by the city authorities, institutions, theaters, and restaurants.

 The first day of summer